Beyond-ML-Labs/BeyondML/README.md

     - MaskedConv2D
     - MaskedDense
     - MultiMaskedDense
   - Note also that this functionality does not support cases where layers of an individual model are other TensorFlow models, but supporting this functionality is on the roadmap.
 - Iterative training using per-task pruning
-  - Functionality for this feature is implemented and is currently being tested.
-Bugs and inconsistent results are expected
+  - Functionality for this feature is implemented, but there are known bugs when trying to apply this methodology to models with the `MultiMaskedConv2D` layer present